hydeik/qmk_userspace/README.md

 1. (First time only) `git submodule add https://github.com/qmk/qmk_firmware.git`
 1. (To update) `git submodule update --init --recursive`
 1. Commit your changes to your userspace repository

+##License
+This firmware is licensed under the GNU General Public License v2.0.